No Indian BMD for No Pakistani MIRVS

 By Sadia Tasleem

 Nuclear competition is gradually driving South Asia toward greater uncertainty and instability.
-The introduction of new weapon systems in the region indicates an emerging trend in favor of war-fighting doctrines in both India and Pakistan.
+The introduction of new weapons systems in the region indicates an emerging trend in favor of warfighting doctrines in both India and Pakistan.
 The rapid growth of counterforce capabilities could enable decapitating first-strike options.
-India’s testing of ballistic missile defense (BMD) interceptor missiles and Pakistan’s testing of multiple, independently targetable re-entry vehicle (MIRV) technology has further compounded technological and doctrinal uncertainties making an already fragile region more volatile.
+India’s testing of ballistic missile defense (BMD) interceptor missiles and Pakistan’s testing of multiple independently targetable re-entry vehicle (MIRV) technology has further compounded technological and doctrinal uncertainties, making an already fragile region more volatile.

-The traditional approaches to arms control face momentous challenges in South Asia due to what many analysts call a security trilemma involving three hostile pairs: Pakistan vs. India, India vs China, and China vs. the United States.
-Difficulties are further compounded by the asymmetry between India and Pakistan both in terms of their national power potential as well as ambitions.
+The traditional approaches to arms control face momentous challenges in South Asia due to what many analysts call a security trilemma involving three hostile pairs: Pakistan vs. India, India vs. China, and China vs. the United States.
+Difficulties are further compounded by the asymmetry between India and Pakistan in terms of both their national power potential and ambitions.
 India, the greater power in the region, does not want to be locked up in equations with Pakistan.
 Under such circumstances, an arms control initiative can only be pursued under one of the following conditions:

-- If one of the competing states decides to renounce the competition and pursue unilateral restraint;
+- One of the competing states decides to renounce the competition and pursue unilateral restraint;

-- A tailor-made bilateral arrangement is conceptualized based on the peculiar opportunities that may arise due to technological or geopolitical changes.
+- A tailor-made bilateral arrangement is conceptualized based on the peculiar opportunities that may arise as a result of technological or geopolitical changes.

-This Off Ramps essay explores the possibility of a tailor-made bilateral arrangement between India and Pakistan.
-I recognize the disproportionality that prevails between the two countries and therefore propose circumventing the parity principal that is central to traditional arms control thinking.
-Instead, I focus on the fundamental principal of international negotiations, i.e., to augment the national security interests of both sides.
+This essay explores the possibility of a tailor-made bilateral arrangement between India and Pakistan.
+I recognize the disproportionality that prevails between the two countries, and therefore propose circumventing the parity principle that is central to traditional arms control thinking.
+Instead, I focus on the fundamental principle of international negotiations, i.e., to augment the national security interests of both sides.

-On January 24, 2017 Pakistan tested the Ababeel, a surface-to-surface ballistic missile that is reportedly capable of delivering MIRVs.
-In its press release for this launch, the Inter-Services Public Relations Directorate noted, “Development of Ababeel Weapon System is aimed at ensuring survivability of Pakistan’s ballistic missiles in the growing regional Ballistic Missile Defence (BMD) environment.”[i]
+On January 24, 2017, Pakistan tested the Ababeel, a surface-to-surface ballistic missile that is reportedly capable of delivering MIRVs.
+In its press release for this launch, the Inter Services Public Relations Directorate noted, “Development of Ababeel weapon system is aimed at ensuring survivability of Pakistan’s ballistic missiles in the growing regional Ballistic Missile Defence (BMD) environment[JM1] .”

-This press release clarifies that India’s BMD is now inextricably linked with Pakistan’s MIRVs because of the implications both carry for each other.
-Developed to protect India’s political leadership, command and control centers, and other vital assets, India’s BMD could be rendered obsolete by Pakistan’s MIRVs and cruise missiles, along with other countermeasures and penetration aids.
-The induction of Pakistan’s MIRVs would, in turn, become high priority targets providing a strong rationale for India to pursue counterforce capabilities in a serious way.
+This press release clarifies that India’s BMD is now inextricably linked with Pakistan’s MIRVs because of the implications each carries for the other.
+Developed to protect India’s political leadership, command-and-control centers, and other vital assets, India’s BMD could be rendered obsolete by Pakistan’s MIRVs and cruise missiles, along with other countermeasures and penetration aids.
+The induction of Pakistan’s MIRVs would, in turn, become high-priority targets that could provide a strong rationale for India to pursue counterforce capabilities in a serious way.
 Counterforce and BMD capabilities could then support those championing a decapitating strike.
-Although, India might not be able to locate and target all of Pakistan’s missiles, the perceived threat of a first-strike would continue to push Pakistan to increase the number of its existing warheads.
+Although India might not be able to locate and target all of Pakistan’s missiles, the perceived threat of a first strike would continue to push Pakistan to increase the number of its existing warheads.

 Such trends would accentuate perceptions of insecurity and heighten the “use it or lose it dilemma,” creating more instability.
 Consequently, these trends would further complicate calculations of the requirements for a stable and effective deterrent in both countries.
 As a result, the subcontinent’s arms race will continue to escalate.
 What would India and Pakistan stand to gain from such developments?

-Despite various rounds of testing of BMD in India and a preliminary test of a capability to dispense MIRVs in Pakistan, these programs are far from fully developed.
-Much work has yet to be done to enhance accuracy and effectiveness, improve intelligence, surveillance and reconnaissance (ISR) capabilities, and resolve integration problems.
+Despite various rounds of testing of BMD in India and a preliminary test of the capability to dispense MIRVs in Pakistan, these programs are far from fully developed.
+Much work has yet to be done to enhance accuracy and effectiveness; improve intelligence, surveillance and reconnaissance (ISR) capabilities; and resolve integration problems.
 However, once fully developed and deployed, these systems would become integral to plans and policies, shutting down the window of opportunity currently available.
-Now is the time to consider a bold, stabilizing and cost-saving trade-off.
+Now is the time to consider a bold, stabilizing, and cost-saving trade-off.

 An Immodest Proposal

-An innovative, tailor-made arms control arrangement could allow India and Pakistan to nip in the bud two non-comparable but interrelated systems.
+An innovative, tailor-made arms control arrangement could allow India and Pakistan to nip in the bud two noncomparable but interrelated systems.
 The Indian side would be required to commit to no future testing of interceptor missiles in an anti-ballistic missile mode, including Ashwin Advanced Defense interceptor missiles and the Prithvi Defense Vehicle.
-In addition, New Delhi would commit to the nondeployment of BMD launchers as well as interceptor missiles at sea, on land, in the atmosphere, and in space.
-Nothing in this proposed agreement would affect India’s ISR capabilities.
-This would be an impossibility as improved ISR capabilities strengthen India’s conventional defense and help augment its second-strike capabilities.
-In return, Pakistan should commit to non-testing and non-deployment of “multiple warheads atop a single missile,” (i.e., both MIRVs and maneuverable but not independently targetable re-entry vehicles).
+In addition, New Delhi would commit to the nondeployment of BMD launchers as well as interceptor missiles at sea, on land, in the atmosphere, and in space[JM2] .
+Nothing in this proposed agreement would affect India’s ISR capabilities, which would be a non-starter [JM3] as improved ISR capabilities strengthen India’s conventional defense and help augment its second-strike capabilities.
+In return, Pakistan should commit to nontesting and nondeployment of “multiple warheads atop a single missile” (i.e., both MIRVs and maneuverable but not independently targetable re-entry vehicles).

 Laboratory testing might continue in both countries.
 This would help both sides avoid unacceptable risks.
-Continued research and development (R&D), but not field- or flight-testing, could act as a safeguard against noncompliance and “breakout” from agreed obligations.
-Namely, if one side does X, the other side would not be disadvantaged because it could do Y. Would continued laboratory work short of field- and flight-testing as well deployment constitute a deal breaker?
-No: continued R&D would instead be a safeguard while helping to unfreeze the existing diplomatic stalemate.
+Continued research and development, but not field- or flight-testing, could act as a safeguard against noncompliance and any “break-out” from agreed obligations.
+Namely, if one side did X, the other side would not be disadvantaged because it could do Y. Would continued laboratory work short of field- and flight-testing as well as deployment constitute a deal-breaker?
+No, because continued research and development would instead be a safeguard while helping to unfreeze the existing diplomatic stalemate.

 Such an agreement would be difficult to achieve for numerous reasons.
-To begin with, the Defence Research and Development Organization (DRDO) in India and the military in Pakistan might oppose this proposal because of their peculiar institutional outlook and interest in their respective weapon systems.
+To begin with, the Defence Research and Development Organization (DRDO) in India and the military in Pakistan might oppose this proposal because of their peculiar institutional outlooks and interests in their respective weapon systems.
 Pakistan’s military would resist any attempts to constrain its counterforce capabilities.
-Likewise, DRDO would likely challenge this proposal because of its financial stake in these technologies.
+Likewise, the DRDO would likely challenge this proposal because of its financial stake in these technologies.

 Another significant challenge is that this proposal defies the conventional wisdom that arms control agreements limit the same types of forces.
-My Off Ramps proposal does not fit the framework of constraining like forces.
+My proposal does not fit the framework of constraining like forces.
 Therefore, Pakistan might find it threatening to give up its MIRVs while India retains its MIRV capability.
-Likewise, India might find it pointless to trade-off what it sees as a defensive capability meant to meet a variety of threats – and not just those emanating from Pakistan.
+Likewise, India might find it pointless to trade off what it sees as a defensive capability meant to meet a variety of threats – and not just those emanating from Pakistan.

-Even with all of these obstacles, my Off Ramps proposal offers greater national security benefits than risks to both Pakistan and India.
+Even with all of these obstacles, my proposal offers more national security benefits than risks to both Pakistan and India.

 Advantages for Pakistan

-In addition, MIRVs incur exorbitant costs both in terms of the financial implications and fissile material consumption.
-Although precise costs cannot be estimated, if the experience of states that have developed similar technologies is any guide, such projects incur heavy costs.
+In addition, MIRVs incur exorbitant costs in terms of both financial implications and fissile material consumption.
+Although precise costs cannot be estimated, if the experience of states that have developed similar technologies is any guide, such projects incur heavy expenses.
 For a state like Pakistan, with its fragile economy, this would be unwise.
 Granted, Pakistan’s military seems to get what it wants in terms of funding, but at some point, conventional capabilities will suffer in a strategic competition with India.